Traffic is the currency of the digital age.

 Use the above mentioned on-page optimization tips for an SEO boost

 Many people who start doing SEO for their website often get confused about Google penalties and updates.
 We have tried to help you with that by providing common FAQs for on-page SEO.

 Search engine optimization – SEO concept.
 Businessman or programmer is focused to improve SEO and web traffic.

 Will Google penalize me if I do SEO?

 No. Google encourages users to properly optimize their websites so they show up in searches more often.
-You should not worry about Google penalties in the start.
+You should not worry about Google penalties at the start.